Co-founder & Former CEO, Unruly

-Having grown Unruly from an idea charting the popularity of viral videos to a global online video advertising company sold to Rupert Murdoch’s News Corp for over £100m, Sarah has been perfectly positioned to see the rise of the UK tech sector and understand its culture, pressures and challanges.
+Having grown Unruly from an idea charting the popularity of viral videos to a global online video advertising company sold to the News Corp empire for over £100m, Sarah has been perfectly positioned to see the rise of the UK tech sector and understand its culture, pressures and challanges.
 She also considers her lessons in leadership, why leaders of the future need to better balance emotion and reason in their strategy, and how technology, business and society can work towards improving the world.

-Sarah Wood is the co-founder and CEO of digital video content company Unruly.
-She and her co-founders have grown the business from three to over 300 staff, with offices around the world, selling the company to the News Corp media empire along the way.
+Sarah Wood is the co-founder and former CEO of video content company Unruly.
+She and her co-founders grew the business from three to over 300 staff, with offices around the world, selling the company to the News Corp media empire along the way.
 She reflects on her entrepreneurial journey and leadership lessons, how viral video changed marketing, and what the future holds for tech, business and society.

 Working in academia, lecturing in American studies, Sarah and some friends decided, with little more that an intention rather than an idea, to start their own online business.
 Initially a chart tracking the popularity of viral videos globally, it soon became clear that their insight into what turned a video into a phenomenon was something businesses wanted.
 By understanding the key elements and common themes Unruly were able to advise, and eventually create, popular, shared content that also promoted a brand.
 Unruly went on to become an international business working with over 90% of Ad Age’s Top 100 Brands and with a combined audience for its videos of over 1.4bn viewers.
 Having attracted attention from corporate suitors from the early days, Unruly eventually sold after ten years to Rupert Murdoch’s News Corp for over £100m.
 It was a condition of the sale that they maintain their independence, informal spirit and creative freedom, with Sarah staying on as CEO.